phm-esl/sandpit/protocol_tools/doc/Centipede-API-for-message-generation.md

 that has specific elements filled with values also specified in the request.

-The request is subitted to the generator as a JSON document containing a `base` document, and a `contents` array of objects with a `path` and a `value` field.
+The request is submitted to the generator as a JSON document containing a `base` document, and a `contents` array of objects with a `path` and a `value` fields.

-An example of a request to generate an ISO20022 PACS.008 message.
-Note that the generator accepts paths that indicate attributes to be populated with specifed valeus, such as `[@xmlns]` and `[@Ccy]`:
+Below is an example of a request to generate an ISO20022 PACS.008 message.
+Note that the generator accepts paths that indicate attributes to be populated with specifed values, such as `[@xmlns]` and `[@Ccy]`:

 ```
 {